File0238

 When school personnel understand these changes in the brain, student behavior can be interpreted through the lens of trauma.

 With this shift in perspective, school personnel are better equipped to help students who have experienced trauma learn new adaptive skills and become engaged, positive, and included members of the school community.
 Providing support in the moment, teachers can use their own calm emotions to help a student regulate behaviors.
-School staff can support students learning new coping skills and set up their classrooms to be safe and healthy environments that promote growth: academically, behaviorally, and socially.
-As a school, staff are encouraged to support one another on the challenging days and work together to create a positive, safe, consistent school culture.
+School staff can support students in learning new coping skills and set up their classrooms to be safe and healthy environments that promote growth: academically, behaviorally, and socially.
+As a school, staff are encouraged to support one another on challenging days and work together to create a positive, safe, and consistent school culture.

-This knowledge is already shifting how our schools are responding to students that have experienced trauma.
-Jackson is a third grade student who has grown up with a significant amount of instability in his life, both in housing permanence and his family relationships.
+This knowledge is already shifting how our schools are responding to students who have experienced trauma.
+Jackson is a third-grade student who has grown up with a significant amount of instability in his life, both in housing permanence and his family relationships.
 Although some days continue to be challenging, Jackson is making progress with the support of the school principal, classroom teacher, and educational support services teacher.
 They are helping him to recognize what his brain and body are experiencing, and how to access his “Thinking Brain” to respond to challenging situations.
 The work is hard, but each day Jackson comes and puts in the hard work, with more moments to celebrate each day!

-This article originally appeared in the Spring 2017 Inclusive newsletter .
+This article originally appeared in the Spring 2017 Inclusive newsletter.